Paste a url where

 The R-7 Semyorka, introduced in 1957, is famous for not only being the world’s first intercontinental ballistic missile but acting as the ancestor for many launch vehicles.
 It was the end result of a realization by 1953 that long-range ballistic missiles were the eventual future of military arsenals.
 One of Stalin’s final decrees in 1953 was to begin a new ballistic missile program in the Soviet Union which led to the R-7 Semyorka.

 An earlier proposal, dubbed by some as the

 R-6 rocket, got through early development stages before being merged into the R-7 program.
 The R-6 rocket could have had considerably less carrying capacity but could have acted as a stop-gap measure if either the R-7 had been delayed or had suffered from extensive early failures.
 However early in the R-6 program both scientists and designers sought a much more powerful rocket and with so many changes it became designated as the R-7.

 During the development of the Vostok spacecraft there had been some talk about conducting manned sub-orbital tests with the craft before risking it on an orbital mission attempt.
 This was later done with the first two manned Mercury missions in mid-1961 before John Glenn made his orbital trip in 1962.
 However the need to beat the Americans for a second time in the Space Race was paramount and a compromise of only a single orbit was eventually reached.

-This build presents an alternative scenario where at least R-6 was built and adapted as a sub-orbital launch vehicle.
+This build presents an alternative scenario where the R-6 was built and adopted as a sub-orbital launch vehicle.
 This could have allowed a manned, albeit sub-orbital, flight to have occurred months or even years prior to Vostok 1.
 The mission profile is similar to my Etoh-Hermes or Mercury-Redstone craft and is only meant to test out the spacecraft just beyond the edge of space.

 Do you really want to downvote this?